Hi, I’m Jenn.

 Some of this work is personal for me.

-I lost my dad at a young age, and as the oldest in my family, I had to navigate grief while also carrying a lot of responsibility.
-I’ve also experienced complex family dynamics, which has shaped how I understand trauma and healing.
+I lost my dad at a young age, and as the oldest in my family, I learned early what it meant to carry grief alongside responsibility.
+I’ve also experienced complex family dynamics that shaped how I understand trauma, healing, and resilience.

 Because of that, I don’t take a surface-level approach to this work.